 Still not convinced to visit the alps in summer?
 During summer there is a fantastic offering from the community called “The Joker Card”.
 This card cannot be purchased but will be supplied to you by your accommodation provider.
 It gives you free transport on the buses, cable cars, and the little train at the end of the valley.
 It also provides free or discounted activities at many of the local attractions.
 This means huge savings.
-Not these cards are only valid during the summer, so check the dates of your visit.
+Note that these cards are only valid during the summer season, so check the dates of your visit.

-Saalbach-Hinterglemm in about 90 minutes drive south west of Salzburg.
+Saalbach-Hinterglemm is about 90 minutes drive south west of Salzburg.

 The 680 bus makes it’s way regularly up and down the valley and will get you to most places you need to go.